Life (magazine): Weekly news magazine

-The magazine struggled financially and, in February 1993, Life announced the magazine would be printed on smaller pages starting with its July issue.
-This issue also featured the return of the original Life logo.Life reduced advertising prices by 34% in a bid to make the monthly publication more appealing to advertisers.
-The magazine reduced its circulation guarantee for advertisers by 12% in July 1993 to 1.5 million copies from the current 1.7 million.
-The publishers in this era were Nora McAniff and Edward McCarrick, while Daniel Okrent was the editor.
-Life for the first time was the same trim size as its longtime Time Inc. sister publication, Fortune.
+The magazine struggled financially and, in February 1993, Life announced the magazine would be printed in a smaller format starting with its July issue, which reintroduced the original Life logo.

+Life reduced advertising prices by 34% in a bid to attract more advertisers.
+In July 1993, the magazine reduced its circulation guarantee for advertisers by 12%, from 1.7 million to 1.5 million copies.
+The publishers in this era were Nora McAniff and Edward McCarrick, and Daniel Okrent was the editor.
+Life now used the smaller size used by its longtime Time Inc. sister publication, Fortune.

-Though experiencing financial trouble, in 1999 the magazine still made news by compiling lists to round out the 20th century.
-Life editors ranked their "Most Important Events of the Millennium."
-This list has been criticized for being overly focused on Western achievements.
-The Chinese, for example, had invented type four centuries before Johannes Gutenberg, but with thousands of ideograms, found its use impractical.
-Life also published a list of the "100 Most Important People of the Millennium."
-This list, too, was criticized for focusing on the West.
-Thomas Edison's number one ranking was challenged since critics believed other inventions, such as the Internal combustion engine, the automobile, and electricity-making machines, for example, had greater effects on society than Edison's.
-The top 100 list was criticized for mixing world-famous names, such as Isaac Newton, Albert Einstein, Louis Pasteur, and Leonardo da Vinci, with figures largely unknown outside of the United States (18 Americans compared to 13 Italian and French, and 11 English).
+In 1999, the magazine, despite its financial troubles, still made news by compiling lists to round out the 20th century.
+Life editors ranked their "Most Important Events of the Millennium" and a list of the "100 Most Important People of the Millennium"; however, this list was criticized for focusing on the West.
+Thomas Edison's number one ranking was challenged since critics believed that other inventions, such as the internal combustion engine, the automobile, and electricity-making machines, had greater effects on society than Edison's.
+The top 100 list was also criticized for mixing world-famous names, such as Isaac Newton, Albert Einstein, Louis Pasteur, and Leonardo da Vinci, with figures largely unknown outside of the United States (18 Americans compared to 13 Italian and French, and 11 English).